ai-for-java/openai4j/README.md

-# Java Client library for OpenAI API
+# Java client library for OpenAI API
 This is an unofficial Java client library that helps to connect your Java applications with OpenAI API.

 ## Current capabilities: